kjepo/camelog/README.md

 - Hospitals:

-For serious injuries and sudden illness, call the Royal Cornwall Hospitals Trust
-Trelisk, Gloweth, in Truro: 01872-250000.
+For serious injuries and sudden illness, call the Royal Cornwall Hospital (Treliske) in Truro: 01872-250000.

 For other information such as how to contact a doctor or dentist on duty, call NHS Direct on 0845-4647.